Texas Aquatic Science Curriculum

 The curriculum consists of an online student textbook, a teacher guide, specially produced videos, and supplementary materials.

-Texas Aquatic Science is written for middle school and high school students.
-Lessons are designed to help teachers make students aware of the importance of water to life, aquatic ecosystems, and what we must do to conserve water and aquatic life.
+- Designed to help teachers make students aware of the importance of water to life, aquatic ecosystems, and what we must do to conserve water and aquatic life.

 All activities are aligned with the state curriculum standards, the Texas Essential Knowledge and Skills for sixth through eighth grade and for Aquatic Science and Environmental Science courses for high school.